molnarmark/carbonSublime/README.md

 ### Configuration

-You can open the configuration file via the menu (Preferences ➡ Package Settings ➡ carbonSublime ➡ Settings).
+You can open the configuration file via the menu:

+Preferences > Package Settings > carbonSublime > Settings.
 It defaults to:

 ```json
 {